compjolab/cjlab-homepage/_posts/2014-04-22-cheryl-phillips-joins-stanford.md

 ---
 title: The Seattle Times’ Data Innovation Editor Cheryl Phillips joining Stanford
 date: 2014-04-22
+description: Cheryl Phillips, an award-winning journalist with The Seattle Times, will join the Stanford Journalism Program as a Lecturer in the Department of Communication.
 ---

 Reposted from [Stanford Journalism Program website](http://journalism.stanford.edu/news-cheryl-phillips/).